Clan McDuck: Early modern McDucks

-Malcolm McDuck
+Malcolm "Matey" McDuck

 Malcolm "Matey" McDuck (1530-1564?) was a McDuck relative who settled in England and is suggested to be a previous incarnation of Scrooge McDuck.
 Malcolm served in the English Navy, and in 1563 he became first mate of the frigate HMS Falcon Rover, serving under Captain Loyal Hawk.
 The Falcon Rover raided Spanish targets in the Caribbean Sea between 1563 and 1564.
 Also serving on the Falcon Rover was the boatswain, Pintail Duck, whose descendant, Quackmore Duck, would marry Malcolm's descendant, Hortense McDuck.
 The two were the parents of twins Donald and Della Duck.

-Malcolm is said to have lost his life on 9 December 1564 when the Spanish fleet sunk the HMS Falcon Rover.
+Malcolm is said to have lost his life on 9 December 1564 when the Spanish fleet sank HMS Falcon Rover.
 However, in 1579, Malcolm was also said to have commanded the newly founded Fort Drakeborough, an establishment that in 1818 was taken over by Cornelius Coot and renamed Fort Duckburg.
 Malcolm first appears in "Back to Long Ago!"
 (1956) by Carl Barks.

 He is mentioned on Webby Vanderquack's family chart in the 2017 DuckTales series.